Couchers-org/couchers/README.md

 7. Remember to also get review on your post-review changes.

 8. Once everything is resolved, you can merge the PR if you feel confident, or ask someone to merge for you.
-If there are merge conflicts, merge the base branch (probably `master`) into your branch first, and make sure everything is still okay.
+If there are merge conflicts, merge the base branch (probably `develop`) into your branch first, and make sure everything is still okay.